kheruntseva/kheruntseva/README.md

 <h3 align="center">🚀 About Me</h3>
 <p align="center">
   👋 Hi there!
 I'm Dasha, a passionate developer from Belarus<br>
-  💻 I'm into web programming and open to learning new things
 </p>

 <h3 align="center">🛠️ Tech Stack</h3>